 100% natural latex mattresses and organic latex mattresses are the best choice for a good night’s sleep free from all chemical odors.
 This is, in addition to the many other benefits of sleeping on a natural latex mattress.

 What Can You Do to Reduce the Impact of Off Gassing?

 Adequate ventilation is an absolute must if you’re trying to diminish the potency of off gassing from mattresses, painting, or anything else.
 Many manufacturers of synthetic mattresses recommend allowing the mattresses breathe, outside of their packaging for a few days (or as much as a week depending on your personal sensitivity to chemical odors) in a well-ventilated area before attempting to sleep on them.
 This will allow the petrochemicals to be released into the air before you’re trying to sleep on the mattress.

 When you’re in the market for a new mattress, consider the materials used in the production of the mattress.
 It’s not always the obvious things that leap out at you that are the worst offenders when it comes to off gassing.
 Glue, for instance, is one of the most odorous materials used in mattress manufacturing.
 Also consider the bed cover and look for those that are made of natural fibers rather than synthetics.

-Taking the time, before you buy, to find a mattress that’s going to produce the fewest possible chemical odors allows you to get a better night’s sleep from the very beginning.
+Take your time, before you buy, and research all of the materials inside of your mattress.
+Finding a mattress that will produce the fewest possible chemical odors, allows you to get a better night’s sleep, from the very beginning.
 If you find a mattress that’s built for comfort, longevity, and doesn’t off gas, such as a natural latex mattress, then you have a real winner on your hands from the moment it arrives in your home.